scheeseb/Readme-Verbose/index.md

 You can open a pull request or issue on [Github](https://github.com/scheeseb/Tic-Tac-Toe)

-## license
+## License

-Tic-Tac-Toe is licensed under the Apache 2.0 License
+Tic-Tac-Toe is licensed under the GNU AGPL v3